NFDI4DS/ds-best-practices/_posts/2019-04-28-during_research.md

 --------------------------------------------------------------------------------------------

 1. Don’t forget about Data Version Control (DVC) and backups to keep track of changes and to avoid data loss.
 2. If the dataset is planned to be shared with the community, preserve a version of the raw data.
-This way other researchers will be able to prepreprocess and use it according to their study goals.
+This way other researchers will be able to pre-preprocess and use it according to their study goals.
 3. In case of data with sensitive/confidential/personal information:
 * Strong security measures must be taken to prevent data breaches and leakages.
 Some of the best practices for data protection are listed by [RDMkit](https://rdmkit.elixir-europe.org/data_protection).
 * Appropriate measures must be taken to protect the rights of data subjects (e.g., anonymisation, pseudonymisation, encryption, aggregation).
 4. If data annotation is planned:
-* Decide on an annotation level, approach (manual/semi-automatic/automatic) and tool.
+* Decide on an annotation level, approach (manual/semi-automatic/automatic), and tool.
 * Define the required input/output formats and their structure.
-* Prepare tag sets/schemas and guidelines.
+* Prepare tag sets/schemas and the guidelines.
 * Identify annotation efforts required (How many annotators?
 Experts vs crowdworkes?).
 * Decide on Inter Annotator Agreement (IAA) measures.